-For instance, if one of your drivers gets delayed for whatever reason, this will be visible in real-time to both the company and the recipient, and the amount of delayed time that will be added to the original estimated delivery time, keeping it accurate.
+For instance, if one of your drivers is delayed for anyreason, this will be visible in real time to both the company and the recipient, and the estimated delivery time will update automatically.

 With Onfleet, customers will receive automatic status updates when a delivery has started, as well as delivery ETAs, via automatic SMS notifications.
-The platform also allows customers to communicate with drivers, dispatchers and call centers, enabling your team to problem solve in real-time.
+The platform also allows customers to communicate with drivers, dispatchers, and call centers, enabling your team to solve problems in real time.

 5. Continually Improve Performance

-Route optimization is not a one-and-done thing.
-It's essential to track delivery operations and continually make improvements to ensure they stay as efficient as possible.
+Route optimization is not a one-and-done task.
+It's essential to track delivery operations and continually make improvements to ensure they’re as efficient as possible.

-Most route optimization software comes with built-in reporting capabilities, so you can see precisely which areas need to be improved to lower costs and increase profits.
+Most route planner software comes with reporting capabilities, so you can see precisely which areas need to be improved to lower costs and increase profits.

 For example, every delivery operation should be tracking KPIs such as: